flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/07_landing.md

 `AUTOPILOT ............................................................
 OFF`<br/>
 ??? note "Autopilot OFF"
-    Next, we turn the **Autopilot** `OFF` at about 500ft above the ground by pressing the red pushbutton on one of the sidesticks.
+    Next, we turn the **Autopilot** `OFF` at about 500 ft (ca. 152 m) above the ground by pressing the red pushbutton on one of the sidesticks.
-    It is required to press the button a second time at least 1.8 seconds after the first press.
-If that is not done further warnings will be triggered.
+    It is required to press the button a second time at least 1.8 s after the first press.
+If that is not done, further warnings will be triggered.
-    For that to work correctly it is important that the correct binding is used.
+    For that to work correctly, it is important that the correct binding is used.
 Bind the button of your choice to `AP OFF`.

     We leave the **Autothrust** on, so we don't have to worry about thrust and speed at all (Leaving **Autothrust** on for landing is common for the Airbus).